xuesongwang/Mobility-Irregularity-Detection/README.md

 Xuesong Wang, Lina Yao, Wei Liu, Can Li, Lei Bai, and S. Travis Waller

-run main.py to test the model
+run [main.py](main.py) to test the model

-In order to use your own data,  see data format used in util.py
+In order to use your own data,  see data format used in [util.py](util.py)

-and modify class CategoricalEmbedding and class Route2Stop based on the categorical and numerical features of your data.
+and modify class CategoricalEmbedding and class Route2Stop in [model.py](model.py) based on the categorical and numerical features of your data.